Bridgeland Edmonton Trail N.E. Main Street

 Project scope

-The Edmonton Trail N.E.
-Main Street underwent the “design” step of the Main Streets program between 2018 and 2021.
-Based on citizen and interest holder feedback, technical analysis, and financial considerations, the plan supports the needs identified by the community.
+The 1 Avenue N.E.
+Main Street underwent the “design” step of the Main Streets program in 2018 and 2019.
+Based on community feedback, technical analysis, and financial considerations, we created a plan to support the needs identified by the community.

 • A focus on urban design and placemaking.